Biden reaffirms ‘decisive’ backing for Ukraine as France tries another shot at diplomacy with Putin

-Russia has massed more than 100,000 troops and military equipment near its borders with Ukraine, which was also attacked by its larger neighbor in 2014.
-The military buildup has pushed the United States and other NATO allies to send ammunition, antitank missiles and trainers to Kyiv, as well as to threaten Moscow with some of the most punitive sanctions it has ever faced.
+Russia has massed more than 100,000 troops, along with military equipment, near its border with Ukraine, which it attacked in 2014.
+The buildup has pushed the United States and its NATO allies to send ammunition, antitank missiles and military trainers to Kyiv, as well as to threaten Moscow with some of the most punitive sanctions it has ever faced.

 The Kremlin is considering written responses by the United States and NATO to its demands — chief among them that the alliance curtail further expansion and activities in Eastern Europe.
 Russian Foreign Minister Sergei Lavrov said the proposals contained some positive elements, but only on issues of secondary concern to Moscow.
 Putin would respond promptly to the letters, a Kremlin official said, indicating diplomacy could continue.